 Even though a ganglion cyst often starts out as a minor nuisance, without proper treatment, it can develop into a hardened mass and cause ongoing pain.
-But at Premier Foot & Ankle, with locations in Dallas, Plano, Allen, Mesquite, Celina, McKinney, Sherman and Frisco, Texas, you can undergo personalized ganglion cyst treatments right in the office.
+But at Premier Foot & Ankle, with locations in Dallas, Plano, Mesquite, Celina, McKinney, Sherman, Irving, and Frisco, Texas, you can undergo personalized ganglion cyst treatments right in the office.
 Get relief from your ganglion cyst by booking an exam either online or over the phone today.

 You have dozens of joints and connective tendons in each of your feet.
 These components are linked together by a protective capsule that’s filled with a cushioning jellylike fluid, which keeps everything lubricated for smooth gliding movements.